feeltrig/clientsideestore/checklist.md

 2.  add some regex for login stuff
 3.  make decent footer.
-4.  make new deals appear on home page if they exists
-5.  make bootstrap modal for error messages for login
+4.  make bootstrap modal for error messages for login
-6.  add api to fetch database
-7.  add api to fetch images from hdd of server
-8.  add api for checkout
+5.  add api for checkout
+6.  add list of bought products

 <!-- completed -->